 Assurance, Compilations, and Taxation (ACT) Program

-The Assurance Compilations Taxation (ACT) program is designed for employers who may not have the sufficient amount of assurance work to support an External Audit Pre-approved Program (Licensure Pathway), but have a mix of Assurance, Compilations, and Taxation chargeable hours available for CPA Ontario students.
+The Assurance Compilations Taxation (ACT) program is a practical experience Pre-approved Program (PPR) designed for employers who may not have the sufficient amount of assurance work to support an External Audit Pre-approved Program (Licensure Pathway), but have a mix of Assurance, Compilations, and Taxation chargeable hours available for CPA Ontario students.

-- Remaining chargeable hours can be Compilations/Notice to Readers or a mix of more tax and/or assurance work; and
+- remaining chargeable hours can be Compilations or a mix of more tax and/or assurance work

 In order to apply, your firm must have a clear record with no issues that would impact student training from your last practice inspection.